Manresa State Beach

-Manresa State Beach is a state-protected beach on Monterey Bay near Watsonville in Santa Cruz County, California.
+Manresa State Beach is a state-protected beach on Monterey Bay in La Selva Beach, California near Watsonville in Santa Cruz County.
 Manresa State Beach has two different State owned and operated facilities associated with it: Manresa Main State Beach, and Manresa Uplands State Beach and Campground.
+The campground is tent only, hosting 60 sites.

 It is operated by the California Department of Parks and Recreation.
 The 138 acre site was established as a California State Beach in 1948.

-Manresa Main State Beach hosts the junior lifeguard program which teaching lifesaving, fitness and water safety to children.
+Manresa Main State Beach hosts the junior lifeguard program which teaches lifesaving, fitness and water safety to children.